openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Setup for system tests
+    1. Setup for system tests.
     2. Log in to Horizon Dashboard.
     3. Create 2 non-admin tenants "test_1" and "test_2": Identity -> Projects -> Create Project.
 On tab Project Members add admin with admin and member.
     4. In tenant "test_1" create net1 and subnet1 with CIDR 10.0.0.0/24.
     5. In tenant "test_1" create security group "SG_1" and add rule that allows ingress icmp traffic.
     6. In tenant "test_2" create net2 and subnet2 with CIDR 10.0.0.0/24.
     7. In tenant "test_2" create security group "SG_2".
-    8. In tenant "test_1" add VM_1 of vcenter in net1 with ip 10.0.0.4 and "SG_1" as security group.
+    8. In tenant "test_1"  launch VM_1 of vcenter availability zone in net1 with ip 10.0.0.4 and "SG_1" as security group.
-    9. In tenant "test_1" add  VM_2 of nova in net1 with ip 10.0.0.5 and "SG_1" as security group.
+    9. In tenant "test_1"  launch  VM_2 of nova availability zone in net1 with ip 10.0.0.5 and "SG_1" as security group.
     10. In tenant "test_2" create net1 and subnet1 with CIDR 10.0.0.0/24.
     11. In tenant "test_2" create security group "SG_1" and add rule that allows ingress icmp traffic.
-    12. In tenant "test_2" add  VM_3 of nova in net1 with ip 10.0.0.4 and "SG_1" as security group.
+    12. In tenant "test_2" launch  VM_3 of nova  availability zone in net1 with ip 10.0.0.4 and "SG_1" as security group.
-    13. In tenant "test_2" add VM_4 of vcenter in net1 with ip 10.0.0.5 and "SG_1" as security group.
+    13. In tenant "test_2" launch VM_4 of vcenter availability zone in net1 with ip 10.0.0.5 and "SG_1" as security group.
-    14. Verify that VMs with same ip on different tenants should communicate between each other.
+    14. Verify that instances with same ip on different tenants should communicate between each other.
 Send icmp ping from VM_1 to VM_3,  VM_2 to VM_4 and vice versa.

 Expected result
 ###############

 Pings should  get a response.

 Check creation instance in the one group simultaneously.